SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 ## Commands

-A `Command` is a single simple command, containing arguments and redirections for a single program.
+A `Command` is a single simple command, containing arguments and redirections for a single program, or a compound command containing a shell control structure.
 The shell can evaluate a sequence of commands, a conditional relation between commands, or various semantic elements composed of commands and intrinsics.

 Commands can be either calls to Shell builtins, or external programs.